craic/arduino_power/README.md

 For this project we need access to 2 'pins' on the PowerBoost - One has the **Battery Voltage** and the other is the **Enable** pin that lets us turn the unit on and off.

 These are easy to access on the breakout board versions, less so in the case of the shield.
+I'll explain how we use the boards below, but here I am going to focus solely on the **shield**.

-I'll explain how we use these below, but here let me explain how we access them on the shield.
+I will assume that you have already soldered on the Arduino headers onto the board.
+See the [Adafruit tutorial](https://learn.adafruit.com/adafruit-powerboost-500-shield-rechargeable-battery-pack) for details - **do not install the switch**.

 The **Enable** pin on the Shield is unmarked but if you find the location for the optional switch on the left edge of the board,